jpehman/webauthn-guide/authentication.md

   }
 ```

-The first thing that you may notice is that this object is noticeably smaller than the `challenge` from the registration ceremony.
+The first thing that you may notice is that this object is noticeably smaller than the `challengeJSON` from the registration ceremony.

 There's also no user identifying information returned.

-In the case that the user name sent to the server when requesting the `challenge` is invalid, create an `allowCredentials` value in the same manner that the `excludeCredentials` value was created [here](registration.md#excludeCredentials).
+In the case that the user name sent to the server when requesting the `challengeJSON` is invalid, create an `allowCredentials` value in the same manner that the `excludeCredentials` value was created [here](registration.md#excludeCredentials).

 (at the risk of being repetitive)
-`challenge.challenge` must be a cryptographically random number at least 16 bytes in length.
-You will notice that the `challenge.challenge` and `id`s above are all base64 encoded, so that they can be sent over HTTPS connections with ease.
+`challengeJSON.challenge` must be a cryptographically random number at least 16 bytes in length.
+You will notice that the `challengeJSON.challenge` and `id`s above are all base64 encoded, so that they can be sent over HTTPS connections with ease.

 `rpId` must be equivalent to the `rp.id` from the [Registration Challenge](registration.md#rpObject)

-`timeout` is how much time in milliseconds the relying party will allow before the `challenge` is no longer valid and any response that includes the `challenge` will be rejected.
+`timeout` is how much time in milliseconds the relying party will allow before the `challengeJSON.challenge` is no longer valid and any response that includes the `challengeJSON.challenge` will be rejected.

 `allowCredentials` is an array of credentials that the server will accept. <em>This array should never be empty, otherwise it could reveal the existence or non-existence of the given user.
 Instead, you should make sure that it always returns at least one credential with consistent `id`, `type` and `transports` values.</em>

 ### <a id="authenticationClientChallenge"></a> Client Side Challenge Response Handling
-Assuming the `challenge` is returned (which should always be the case), each base64 encoded random value has to be converted to an `ArrayBuffer` before being submitted to `navigator.credentials.get`.
+Assuming the `challengeJSON` is returned (which should always be the case), each base64 encoded random value has to be converted to an `ArrayBuffer` before being submitted to `navigator.credentials.get`.

 For example:
 ```javascript